 Our advice is simple.
 Pack your bag, then take half of those things out and leave them back home.
 It’s common to hear people wishing they’d packed less stuff, but we’ve never heard anyone complain that they didn’t bring enough.
 Even if you realize you forget to pack some crucial item you can always pick up a replacement once you arrive in Lima.
-More information including a suggested packing list is included in your Pre-trip guidebook on your "Your Trip" page, available after your trip registration.
+We'll include some trip-specific packing advice based on expected weather as part of our update email to you, sent 60 days prior to your trip.

 Peru uses a mix of their own currency (Peruvian Soles) as well as US Dollars, although Soles is more common.
 In an effort to avoid bank fees, we suggest arriving to Peru with some local currency (around 1,000 PEN) as well as your ATM and credit cards just to be completely prepared.
 100 Peruvian Soles is worth around $30 USD, so if your dinner bill costs 35 Colones that's only $10 USD!